Roger Miret

 Rogelio de Jesus Miret (born June 30, 1964) is a Cuban American musician.
 He is the vocalist for New York hardcore band Agnostic Front, street punk group Roger Miret and the Disasters, and hardcore band The Alligators.
+In 1983, he briefly played bass in the Cro-Mags.

 Agnostic Front are considered to be "the godfathers of hardcore" and one of the bands that created the New York scene.

 Personal life

 Miret was born in Havana, Cuba.
 He is the older half-brother of Madball frontman Freddy Cricien.
 The two have the same mother, who is of Cuban descent, and different fathers, hence the different last names.
 Miret and his family fled Cuba to escape the Castro regime.
 They came to the United States in 1968 and settled in New York.

 Miret was incarcerated on a drug charge in the late 1980s, spending almost two years in jail.
-In a 2011 interview, he stated that he became involved in it because he was living in poverty, squatting buildings, and his then-partner was pregnant.
+The lyrics, written by Miret while incarcerated, formed most of Agnostic Front's 1992 album One Voice.
+In a 2011 interview, he stated that he became involved in the drug trade because he was living in poverty, squatting buildings, and his then-partner was pregnant.
 After being released, he started supporting PETA campaigns, as well as other non-profit organizations, and followed a vegetarian diet for many years.

-Nowadays, he does not smoke and does not use recreational drugs, except for an occasional drink.
+In 2008, he said he no longer smoked or used drugs, except for an occasional drink.
+Miret resides in Scottsdale, Arizona.
+Miret has a interest in working on and building vintage cars, he also enjoys listening to Johnny Cash and jazz.

-In September 2021, Miret revealed that he was diagnosed with cancer earlier in 2021.
-(He also has a heart condition which is constantly monitored by his physician, via a pacemaker fitted in 2022).
+In September 2021, Miret revealed that he was diagnosed with cancer earlier in that year.
 However, after a lengthy hospital stay and surgery, the cancer is now in remission.
 A GoFundMe page was launched to help Miret pay for his medical bills.
+Miret went under successful surgery to remove the cancer and is now in complete remission and all signs of cancer have disappeared.